coursetable/infra/README.md

 This repository details all of the underlying production infrastructure for databases, reverse proxies, and administration tools that the [coursetable](https://github.com/coursetable/coursetable/) abstracts away.

 The infrastructure is currently designed to provision on a monolithic VM.
-However, it is configuration-agnoistic.
+However, it is configuration-agonistic.
 Its only dependencies are `docker` and `docker compose`.

 Each directory denotes a separate Docker Compose configuration, each with its own network.